Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Georgia and its opponents have gone over the current 51-point total in three of seven games (42.9%) this season.
+- Georgia's games this season have gone over 51 points three of seven times.

-- Florida and its opponents have combined to score more than 51 points in four of seven games this season.
+- Florida's games have gone over 51 points in four of seven chances this season.

-- The two teams combine to score 72.8 points per game, 21.8 more than the total in this contest.
+- The two teams combine to score 72.8 points per game, 21.8 more than the over/under in this contest.

-- This contest's over/under is 23.3 points more than the 27.7 these two squads combine to allow per game this season.
+- The 27.7 combined points per game that these two squads have allowed this season are 23.3 fewer than the 51 over/under in this contest.

-- The average total in Bulldogs games this season is 48, three points fewer than Saturday's total of 51 .
+- Bulldogs games have an average total of 48 points this season, three fewer than Saturday's over/under.

-- In 2021, games involving the Gators have averaged a total of 58.9 points, 7.9 more than the set over/under in this contest.
+- In 2021, games involving the Gators have averaged a total of 58.9 points, 7.9 more than the set total in this contest.

 Georgia Stats and Trends

-- The Bulldogs are 4-2 ATS when favored by 14 points or more this season.
+- The Bulldogs have been favored by 14 points or more six times this season and are 4-2 ATS in those contests.

-- Georgia's games this year have hit the over on three of seven set point totals (42.9%).
+- Georgia's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Georgia scores more than 21.1 points, it is 4-2 against the spread and 6-0 overall.
+- Georgia is 4-2 against the spread and 6-0 overall in games when it puts up more than 21.1 points.

 - This year, the Bulldogs have turned the ball over seven times, one more than the Gators' takeaways (6).